x-m-el/ember-data-table/README.md

     calculated or guessed).

 ## Development
-There is a [dummy app](/addon/tests/dummy/app) for example configurations to test changes.
+There is a [testing app](/test-app/app) for example configurations to test changes.
 The dummy app can be run via `npm start`.
+When running [the addon](/addon) with `npm start`, the test-app will automatically rebuild if the addon gets rebuild.
+This way you can develop the addon in tandem with testing it via the test-app.